Nina-Mainusch/ADA_website/index.md

 {% include B3_us.html %}

-The third largest cluster in the Brightkite data set, which is dominated by users living in Denver and Boulder, CO.
+Above, the third largest cluster in the Brightkite data set, which is dominated by users living in Denver and Boulder, CO.

 {% include B3_us.html %}

-The third largest cluster in the Gowalla data set, which is dominated by users living in Austin, TX.
+Above, the third largest cluster in the Gowalla data set, which is dominated by users living in Austin, TX.

 --------------------------------------